Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 More critically, if you lose your Singapore job and need to service the loan from MYR rental income alone, FX is irrelevant.
 But if you are subsidizing the property from SGD income (as most investors do during vacancy months), currency movement directly impacts your out-of-pocket cost.

 The fix: Stress-test your cashflow model at SGD 1 = RM 3.10 and SGD 1 = RM 3.00.
 If the property goes cashflow-negative at RM 3.10, your margin is too thin.
-The 24 properties in our list are evaluated in MYR terms specifically to avoid FX assumptions -- the cashflow is positive regardless of the exchange rate because the rental income and loan instalment are both in ringgit.
+The 24 surviving properties are evaluated in MYR terms specifically to avoid FX assumptions -- the cashflow is judged on rental income and loan instalment that are both in ringgit.

 Mistake 3: Buying in Oversupplied Developments with Thin Rental Markets

 Iskandar Malaysia was heavily marketed to Singaporean buyers from 2012-2016.
-Thousands of units were sold in developments like Forest City, Country Garden Danga Bay, and Princess Cove -- many to foreign buyers who never moved in.
+Thousands of units were sold in large waterfront and master-planned projects -- many to foreign buyers who never moved in.
 The result: oversupply in specific developments where 30-50% of units sit empty, rental rates are depressed, and your "5% yield" property actually returns 0% because it sits vacant for 6 months.

-The 24 properties in our dataset all have rental confidence ratings.
-HIGH confidence means 5+ recent rental transactions in the same development at comparable rates.
-MED confidence means 2-4 comparables.
+Every property in our dataset carries a rental confidence rating.
+HIGH confidence means 5 or more recent rental transactions in the same development at comparable rates.
+MED confidence means 2 to 4 comparables.
 We exclude LOW confidence properties entirely from foreigner recommendations because the risk of extended vacancy is too high relative to the thin margin.

 What the Data Actually Tells You